 The bottom line

 Baseball scholarships are real money, but they're almost never a full ride.
-The 11.7 equivalency limit at D1, the 25% minimum rule, and the sheer number of players competing for a fixed pool of dollars mean that most families will still pay a significant share of college costs out of pocket — even with an athletic scholarship.
+Even with D1 roster limits now allowing up to 34 scholarship athletes, most programs' budgets mean partial awards remain the norm.
+The sheer number of players competing for a finite pool of dollars means most families will still pay a significant share of college costs out of pocket — even with an athletic scholarship.

 The families who navigate this well are the ones who understand the math before they start the process.
 Calculate net cost.
 Ask direct questions about percentages and stacking.
 Compare D1 partial offers against D2, NAIA, and JUCO alternatives where the per-player value may be stronger.
-And don't overlook D3 schools where merit aid and coach support can build a package that rivals what an equivalency sport scholarship provides.
+And don't overlook D3 schools where merit aid and coach support can build a package that rivals what a partial D1 scholarship provides.

-For the full breakdown of how athletic scholarships work across all sports and divisions, start with college athletic scholarships explained.
 When offers arrive, use our guide to comparing scholarship offers to evaluate them side by side on a net-cost basis.
-And to understand the recruiting calendar that drives when these offers come, review the baseball recruiting timeline.
-For the complete overview of the entire path from high school player to college roster, our guide on how to play college baseball covers the full journey.
+To understand the recruiting calendar that drives when these offers come, review the baseball recruiting timeline.
+And if you're considering whether to use a recruiting service to help navigate the process, our review of NCSA for baseball covers what you're actually paying for and whether it's worth it.